 One of the hardest domestic wood species and is highly popular because of its natural color variation and unusual grain.
 Color ranges for hickory hardwood flooring can range from creamy white to medium brown (with even darker browns in some rustic grades).

-Our Reclaimed Antique Heart Pine flooring is sourced from salvaged timbers and warehouse deck boards used in the textile plants of Avondale Mills.
+Our Reclaimed Antique Heart Pine flooring is sourced from salvaged timbers and warehouse deck boards.
 The beams are milled down to 3/4″ thickness and tongue and grooved to provide a consistent yield.

 A combination of white and red oak, Antique Oak flooring is characterized by original nail holes, sound cracks, checking, and wormholes.
 It presents a variety of rustic colorations and surfaces, with varying grain patterns and tight knot structure.